aselshall/sayhi/README.md

-# sayhi
-Supporting data for collaborative modeling-based evaluation of groundwater sustainability
+# Supporting data for collaborative modeling-based evaluation of groundwater sustainability